-The probing chirped-pulse $\Phi$ OTDR signal was a ~14 ns long pulse (~1.4 m), repeated at a rate of 4 kHz.
+The probing chirped-pulse Φ OTDR signal (Fig. 2) was a ~ 14 ns long pulse (~ 1.4 m), repeated at a rate of 4 kHz.
 It was produced by a low phase noise telecom oscillator (1550 nm) followed by a pulsating semiconductor optical amplifier (SOA).
-The CW laser diode (LD) was modulated in order to achieve a chirp ~60 MHz wide (giving a ~3 mK resolution), in synchronism with the SOA through sharing the signal generator (SG).
-The pulse was amplified with an erbium doped fiber amplifier (EDFA), filtered, and injected in the FUT.
+The CW laser diode (LD) was modulated in order to achieve a chirp ~60 MHz wide (giving a ~3 mK resolution), in synchronism with the SOAthrough a shared signal generator (SG).
+The pulse was amplified at an erbium doped fiber amplifier (EDFA), filtered, and injected in the FUT.
 The backscattered signal was gated by a MEMS variable optical attenuator (VOA) to avoid intense reflection peaks and, after a proper amplifying and filtering stage, it was detected with a 1 GHz bandwidth photodetector and digitized at 40 GSPS.
-The acquired traces were averaged 25 times and the fiber thermal state was recorded every 100 ms.
+The fiber temperature was measured every 100 ms from traces averaged 25 times.

-An amplified, distributed feedback laser (DFB) was used as pumping source.
-The wavelength of the laser can be electrically tuned with pm resolution.
+An amplified distributed feedback laser (DFB) was used as pump.
+Its wavelength can be electrically tuned with pm resolution.
 Its power was controlled by a variable attenuator and permanently monitored in a power meter (PM), together with its spectrum at the output of the FUT, where an optical spectrum analyser (OSA) was placed.
-A wavelength-division multiplexer (WDM) was used to prevent the pump from affecting the $\Phi$ OTDR system.
+A wavelengthdivision multiplexer (WDM) prevented the pump from affecting the Φ OTDR.